A Thanksgiving reminder: from Afghanistan to Paris, and everywhere in-between

 Arya’s gift left me feeling humbled, and I was honored to be on the receiving end of that act of kindness.
 Those macarons restored a little bit of my faith in humanity and gave me the encouragement I needed to continue seeking out little ways to make a difference:

-Offer a metro ticket to a man who’s only ticket was just refused by the machine.
+Offer a metro ticket to a man whose only ticket was just refused by the machine.

 Chase after a woman who dropped something from her purse while rushing to catch the bus.